monsoonmaelstrom/book2/book2.md

 ### 44 - Bury a Friend ^^2000 words^^

 It’s still dark out when I wake up, and Hazel isn’t beside me.
 She’s not anywhere in the room, and it doesn’t look like she came back after she left last night.
 I try to see if I can feel where she is through our connection, and all I can tell is that she feels distant, and she doesn’t respond.
-I’m hoping it’s just because she’s still mad at me, but I don’t think so.
+I’m hoping it’s simply because she’s still mad at me, but I don’t think so.
 I’m pretty sure even if she is still mad at me, and she probably is, she’d respond, if for no other reason than that she would want me to in the same scenario.
 I don’t bother trying the ring.
 It’s unlikely I’ll get any more of a response from that.

 I check Hazel’s room, on the off chance she’s there.
 Or was there.
 When I get to the door though, I can tell it’s unoccupied as soon as I touch it.
 I remember Hazel doing the same thing to Davy’s door once and proclaiming that he wasn’t home.
 I didn’t understand then how she knew.
 But now I get it.
 Behind the door feels empty.
 I let myself in anyway, and the undisturbed dust on every surface agrees that she hasn’t been here at all since returning.